-We would also like a secure transportation system that has limited vulnerability to criminal activities such as cargo theft, terrorism, and cyber attack.
+We would also like a secure transportation system.
+A secure transportation system has limited vulnerability to criminal activities such as cargo theft, terrorism, and cyber attack.
 A secure transportation system is not a conduit for human trafficking, smuggling, or shipments of invasive species or nuclear or biological threats.
 Finally, a secure transportation system is prepared for effective emergency response, whether from extreme weather, pandemics, or other emergency events.